 Lead Carbon Batteries

 All batteries have essentially the same components: electrolytes, positive and negative terminals and separators integrated into 'cells'.
 Battery types are differentiated primarily on the basis of the nature of the material from which its components are made.
 The most important component of a battery is the electrolyte.
-Mostly, a battery is differentiated on the basis of the nature or technology of its electrolyte.
+Mostly, a battery is differentiated on the basis of the nature or technology of its electrolyte or any other of its major component.

 Lead carbon batteries--or Premium Lead Carbon (PLC) batteries--are an upgrade on the traditional valve-regulated, AGM lead-acid battery technology.
 The VRLA batteries are batteries constructed to eliminate the need for constant checks and to eliminate the emission of fumes or gases on a continuous basis and the attending dangers.
 They are thus known as Sealed Maintenance-Free (SMF).
 They are completely sealed and therefore eliminate the risk of acid spillage during transportation.
 Due to their construction they can be mounted in any orientation.